-The first part, pages 6-28, the Best Management Practices Guidelines, includes Sections 2.0-9.3.
+The first part, pages 5-28, the Best Management Practices Guidelines, includes Sections 2.0-9.30.
 These sections describe the various BMPs.

-The second part, pages 29-69, the blue pages, contains Section 10, detailed Recommendation Specifications for the practices outlined in the Guidelines.
+The second part, pages 29-68, the blue pages, contains Section 10, detailed Recommendation Specifications for the practices outlined in the Guidelines.
 Specific construction details are found in this section.

-The third part, beginning on page 70, the green pages, contains Guidelines for forest wetlands or wetland-like areas.
+The third part, beginning on page 70, the green pages, contains Guidelines for Best Management Practices for Forest Wetlands or wetland-like areas.

-The Appendix, part four, includes the Glossary of Terminology, How To Calculate Basal Area, and the Index.
+The fourth part, the Appendix, beginning on page 92, includes the Glossary of Forestry/Wetland Terminology, How to Calculate Basal Area, Index, and the Slope Calculator Chart.